 To date there are 320 CDC-confirmed cases of paraspinal and spinal infections without meningitis liked to steroid injections of methylprednisolone acetate made by New England Compounding Center (NECC).
-Attorneys Fred Pritzker and Ryan Osterholm are representing dozens of people with fungal infections and are providing free consultations to fungal infection patients and their families.
+Pritzker Hageman attorneys are representing dozens of people with fungal infections and are providing free consultations to fungal infection patients and their families.
 You can get your free consultation here regarding your medical malpractice and product liability claims.

 These cases of paraspinal and spinal infections from NECC injections are part of a larger outbreak of fungal infections, primarily fungal meningitis.
 The outbreak was discovered when a spinal meningitis patient had a laboratory-confirmed Aspergillus fumigatus infection.
 Although this first case was an Aspergillus meningitis infection, most of the cases of fungal infection have been from Exserohilum rostratum, which was also found in unopened vials of NECC methylprednisolone acetate (MPA).